+'''

-pylinac.core.io.retrieve\demo\file(name: str, force: bool = False) $\rightarrow$ Path name (str) - The suffix to the url (location within the S3 bucket) pointing to the demo file.
+pylinac.core.io.retrieve_demo_file(name: str, force: bool = False) \rightarrow Path

+'''

 Retrieve the demo file either by getting it from file or from a URL.

 If the file is already on disk it returns the file name.
 If the file isn't on disk, get the file from the URL and put it at the expected demo file location on disk for lazy loading next time.